 Published

-“Producers should adopt a multidisciplinary approach to lessen the impact of high heat and humidity,” said Brown.
+“Producers should adopt a multidisciplinary approach to lessen the impact of high heat and humidity,” says Brown.
 Consider these strategies:

 • Sheep should not be sheared in extreme heat.
 A thick fleece acts as insulation against temperature changes.
 It has been documented that sheep with a 1-inch fleece tolerated higher temperatures than sheep with less wool.